 If you have any questions about using the Infratonic 9 for pain relief, please feel free to ask me in Comments to this post, on Twitter or on Facebook, or in an email via the Contact page.
 I’ll do my best to help you figure out how to use the Infratonic 9 to help you reduce your pain.

-The Infratonic 9 is made by Sound Vitality, and you can buy it directly from their site.
+The Infratonic 9 by Sound Vitality can be purchased directly from their site.
 After you have the item in your cart, you can choose Pay with PayPal if you wish to pay in installments.
 You will then be taken to PayPal’s site, where PayPal handles all the financial information and installment arrangements.
 Otherwise, you pay with a credit or debit card.

-The Infratonic 9 it is also sold by Sound Vitality through Amazon, which lists the same device three different times (all with the same price): for sports injuries, abdominal pain, and menstrual cramps.
-They are all the same device, though the photos make the device look slightly different.
-If you buy the Infratonic 9 from Amazon, Sound Vitality will be sending your device.
+The Infratonic 9 it is also sold by Sound Vitality through Amazon, which lists the same device three different times (all at the same price): for sports injuries recovery, abdominal pain relief, and menstrual cramps relief.
+They are all the same device, though the photos make the device look slightly different, If you buy the Infratonic 9 from Amazon, Sound Vitality will be sending your device.
 This is the I-9 that I use for the pain of migraine and atypical trigeminal neuralgia.

 Christmas, and all the family is gathered together for the holidays.
 There’s a massive tree, lots of presents, spiced wine, feasting, and rancor galore.
 All the past year’s resentments and disappointments come bubbling to the surface because Daddy — a great, roaring lion of a man — is getting older and needs to think of which of his sons will follow him as the leader of the pride.
 He’s made no secret of his favorite, and his choice displeases everyone else.
 Mommy has her favorite, you see, and is determined to see that her special boy gets to succeed.